A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 \subsection{A single factor toy-model}

-Consider the price of the fixed delivery future contract, signed at $t_{0}$, $F(t,T)$ at time $t \in \left[t_{0},T\right]$ for a fixed delivery $T$.
-Assume that we have only a single source of uncertainty and, assuming to work under the risk neutral measure $\Q$, consider a dynamic of the following type:
+Consider the price of the fixed swap contract $F\left(t,\tau^{s},\tau^{e}\right)$ with maturity $T\le \tau^{s}$\footnote{In order to simplify the discussion, we usually assume that $T=\tau^{s}$, namely that the contract expires as soon as the delivery period starts.
+This assumption is no so far from what happens in real markets.}, signed at $t_{0}$, for $t \in \left[t_{0},T\right]$.
+Assume that we have only a single source of uncertainty and, assuming to work under the risk neutral measure $\Q$, consider a dynamics of the following type:

-where the volatility $\sigma(t,T)$ is assumed to be a deterministic time dependent function $\sigma(t,T): \left[t_{0},T\right] \mapsto \R^{+}$ and $F(0,T) \in \R^{+}$ is the value of the future contract at time $t_{0}$.
+where the volatility $\sigma(t,T)$ is assumed to be a deterministic time dependent function $\sigma(t,T): \left[t_{0},T\right] \mapsto \R^{+}$ and $F(0,\tau^{s},\tau^{e}) \in \R^{+}$ is the value of the future contract at time $t_{0}$.
 According to \citet{Samuelson1963} the term structure of commodity forward price volatility typically declines with contract horizon: this is what is commonly known as Samuelson's effect.
 Therefore, it is customary to assume a volatility function which depends on the time to maturity $T-t$, namely $\sigma\left(t,T\right)= \sigma(T-t)$.
 In particular, $\sigma(T-t)$ will be decreasing in $T-t$, reflecting the fact that contract with longer maturities are less volatile than contracts with a shorter one.
 Using very basic \ito's calculus we can solve the Equation \eqref{eqn:dynamic}, obtaining

-The existence of an explicit solution for the stochastic differential Equation \eqref{eqn:dynamic} is extremely important in order to simulate the trajectories of process $F(T) = \left\{F(t,T); t_{0}\le t\le T\right\}$ exactly.
+The existence of an explicit solution for the stochastic differential Equation \eqref{eqn:dynamic} is extremely important in order to exactly simulate the trajectories of process $F = \left\{F(t,\tau^{s},\tau^{e}); t_{0}\le t\le T\right\}$.
 Some possible realizations of the process over one year time horizon for a volatility function of the form:

 are shown in Figure \ref{fig:simulation_path_toy_model}.
 Observe that, at the beginning the volatility is low, since the time to maturity is large, whereas as $T-t \to 0$ the volatility increases, according to the Samuelson's effect.